 Proving a Truck Driver Was Negligent

-When a truck driver fails to abide by the rules of the road, such as by speeding, failing to yield the right-of-way, or misjudging a turn radius, they likely violated the applicable standard of care, a negligence that can only be proven with a legal case filed.
+When a truck driver fails to abide by the rules of the road, such as by speeding, failing to yield the right-of-way, or misjudging a turn radius, they likely violated the applicable standard of care—but victims can only prove this negligence by filing a legal case.
 Truck drivers are held to the standard of a “reasonable truck driver” who is acting under the same or similar circumstances.